 Within the next few years the original rebar-enforced concrete deck of the massive suspension bridge would be replaced by a steel orthotropic deck panel, to go along with its galvanized carbon steel wire cables and 746-foot tall steel towers.
 The retrofit would turn the Golden Gate into one of the world's first modern marvels of earthquake-proof construction.

 We left the Battery Spencer, going down the steep hill to the highway and then back across the Golden Gate to the city.
 By this time we all had the munchies.
 As promised, Gary drove to Fisherman's Wharf and we stopped at the first Mexican restaurant we could find.
 Gary knew we were on a tight budget and offered to pay for lunch.
-During the meal, as we washed down plates of tasty chicken enchiladas with ice cold bottles of Pacifico beer, Gary invited us, on his dime, to hit a few bars with him later that evening in the city.
+During the meal, as we washed down plates of tasty chicken enchiladas with ice cold bottles of Pacifico beer, Gary invited us, on his dime, to hit a few bars in the city later that evening.

 "Sounds cool, Gary, thanks man," I offered between bites of my perfectly spiced and cheesy Mexican rice and beans.
 "We'll keep the ganja flowin' for ya."